 The Umhlanga branch of the extremely popular Afro’s Chicken offers locals a chance to chow down on their favourite chicken burger and tjips at the picnic space at Chris Saunders Park.
 Simply place an order for a picnic basket, blanket and bottle of vino at the Afro’s counter, and have them pack you a delicious park picnic.
 Enquire at the counter for prices.

 Head to the Piggly Wiggly’s farm stall, The Pantry on 103.
 This little foodie haven is an ideal picnic pitstop where you can stock up on unique relishes, sauces and pickles as well as cold meats, cheeses and freshly-baked breads before heading off to your favourite Midlands picnic site.
 There’s also a biltong bar and a fridge offering handmade ice cream by the scoop.
 If the choice is too daunting, grab one of the pre-packed picnic boxes.
+Alternatively, order yourself a thin-crust pizza from the Piggly Wiggly menu and bring along your own blanket to enjoy on the lawns.

 Have we missed your favourite picnic spot in KwaZulu-Natal?
 Let us know in the comments below.